yext/rules_closure/README.md

   verbatim to the SoyToJsSrcCompiler above.

 - **should_generate_js_doc:** (Boolean; optional; default is `True`) Passed along verbatim to the SoyToJsSrcCompiler above.
-Does not apply when using Incremental DOM.

 - **should_provide_require_soy_namespaces:** (Boolean; optional; default is
   `True`) Passed along verbatim to the SoyToJsSrcCompiler above.
-Does not apply when using Incremental DOM.

 - **should_generate_soy_msg_defs:** (Boolean; optional; default is `False`) Passed along verbatim to the SoyToJsSrcCompiler above.
-Does not apply when using Incremental DOM.

 - **soy_msgs_are_external:** (Boolean; optional; default is `False`) Passed along verbatim to the SoyToJsSrcCompiler above.
-Does not apply when using Incremental DOM.

-- **incremental_dom:** (Boolean; optional; default is `False`;
-  [example][idom-example]; **experimental**) Generate [Incremental DOM] compatible templates.

-  Incremental DOM is a different algorithm for rendering templates.
-It updates DOM elements in-place, rather than destroying and recreating them.
-This makes a tradeoff of less memory for more CPU.
-It also carries practical benefits;
-  for example, the entire page could re-rendered and an input field would not lose its focus.

-  Google is already using this feature for multiple production services.
-However it is marked experimental because it's a relatively recent development.
-The web frameworks team at Google is still battle testing this library internally.

 ## closure\_java\_template\_library